ConnectedHomes/chaim/client/README.md

   Run a script across a number of accounts.

 Options:
-  -s, --script TEXT   filename of the script to run -a, --account TEXT  account(s) to run the script over --help              Show this message and exit.
+  -s, --script TEXT   Fully qualified filename of the script to run -a, --account TEXT  Account(s) to run the script against -r, --role TEXT     Optional.
+The role to assume for this account, default
+                      rro
+  --help              Show this message and exit.
 ```